-Table 7-9: Proposed development restrictions in the NSPSF Buffer Zone
+Table 7-5: Proposed Nature of Buffer Zone

 Buffer zone type/ Current development status ESA Class 2 (0-500m) from FR No development or agriculture.
-ESA Class 3 (500-1000m) from FR Controlled development No current development (Stateland) No development or agriculture permitted.
-Sustainable timber harvesting and eco-tourism may be permitted subject to local constraints Remaining forested land to be gazetted as FR Controlled development Agriculture, plantations may be permitted (after study) provided that it does not negatively impact the water levels/quality and fire risk in class 2 buffer zone.
-Mining only permitted after study and clay bund construction No housing/building permitted
+ESA Class 3 (500-1000m) from FR Controlled development No current development (Stateland) No development or agriculture permitted .
+Sustainable timber harvesting and eco-tourism may be permitted subject to local constraints Remaining forested land to be gazetted as FR Controlled development Agriculture, plantations may be permitted (after study) provided that does not negatively impact the water levels/quality and fire risk in class 2 buffer zone.
+Mining only permitted aftrer study and clay bund construction No housing permitted

 No current development (Private land) Sustainable timber harvesting or forest replanting and eco-tourism may be permitted subject to local constraints.
-No Mining Controlled development Agriculture or plantations may be permitted provided that it does not impact the water levels and fire risk in class 2 Buffer Zone.
-Mining or housing only permitted if approved by district government and meets certain guidelines including clay bund to isolate from drainage impact on Class 2 buffer.
-Existing Legal development (approved prior to ESA requirement (2005) (Private land) Legal structures (eg houses) in private land may remain but to follow guidelines to minimize impact and fire risk.
-Mining to be phased out (depending on current agreements) Existing agriculture and plantation to be permitted to continue but adopt BMP to manage water tables so as to avoid any drainage of NSPSF/minimise fire risk and minimise pollution (agrochemicals) Existing/new mining only permitted to continue if prior study with conditions including clay bund to isolate from drainage impact on Class 2 buffer.
+Controlled development Agriculture, plantations may be permitted provided that don't impact the water levels and fire risk in class 2 buffer zone.
+Mining or housing only permitted if approved by district government and meets certain guidelines Existing Legal development (approved prior to ESA requirement (2005) Private land Legal structures (eg houses) in private land to remain.
+Mining to be phased out (depending on current agreements) Existing agriculture and plantation to be permitted to continue but adopt BMP to manage water tables so as to avoid any drainage of NSPSF/minimise fire risk and rminimise pollution (agrochemicals) Existing/new mining only permitted to continue if prior study with conditions including Clay bund to isolate from drainage impact on Class 2 buffer.

-7.2.8 Cooperative Fire Management Plan
+7.2.6 Cooporative Fire Management Plan

-The Cooperative Fire Management Plan (CFMP) is a key component of the IMP.
-It can be treated a separate plan and funded and implemented separately but its implementation should be coordinated with the implementation of the IMP.
-The most important measures proposed in this CFMP to control the occurrence of fires are related to addressing some of the underlying causes of fire by block abandoned logging canals, construct a clay dyke between the ex-mining area and the forest, restricting access to the forest, cooperation with surrounding landholders, formalise a CFMP in each district and integrated enforcement on fire prevention and control in buffer zone adjacent to NSPSF.
+The CFMP can be treated a separate plan and funded and implemented separately but its implementation should be coordinated with the implementation of the Integrated Management Plan for NSPSF 2014-2023.
+The most important measures proposed in this CFMP to control the occurrence of fires are related to addressing some of the underlying causes of fire by block abandoned logging canals, construct a clay dyke between the ex-mining area and the forest, restricting access to the forest, cooperation with surrounding landholders, formalise a CFMP in each district and integrated enforcement on fire prevention and control in buffer zone adjacent to NSPSF